UAB-SPARC/MADD/README.md

 ### Methodology

-The computational workflow consists of three primary stages:
+The agentic workflow consists of three primary stages:

 1.  **Target Mining (`0_target_mining_...ipynb`)**: This notebook performs a systematic search of the PubMed database to identify and validate potential drug targets based on recent scientific literature.
 2.  **Model Training (`1_ml_training_...ipynb`)**: This notebook trains and validates predictive models for the identified targets using data from ChEMBL, and for key ADMET properties using data from Therapeutics Data Commons (TDC).